profullstack/auth-system/README.md

 - [Supabase Schema](./examples/supabase-schema.sql): SQL schema for setting up Supabase tables
 - [PocketBase Usage](./examples/pocketbase-usage.js): Example of using the auth system with PocketBase
 - [PocketBase Schema](./examples/pocketbase-schema.json): JSON schema for setting up PocketBase collections
+- [Browser Integration](./examples/browser-integration/): Complete example of integrating the auth system into a browser-based web application

+### Browser Integration

+The browser integration example provides a complete authentication system for web applications, including:

+- User registration with payment integration (Stripe, crypto)
+- Login/logout functionality
+- Password reset and change
+- Profile management
+- API key management
+- Authentication status utilities

+It includes a browser-friendly wrapper around the auth-system module with localStorage support and event handling.
+See the [Browser Integration README](./examples/browser-integration/README.md) for more details.

 ## License